DK-source/Online-reviews-sentiment-about-a-topic/README.md

 # Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** Ex: This repository holds an attempt to assist user to give an ondemand positive and negative ration of reviews with the help of data collected from the
+*
+* apply GloVe model and BERT model to predict the overall ratio of positive and "Get Rich" Kaggle challenge (provide link).

 ## Overview